IVF Fertility FAQs

 Read these answers to frequently asked questions about IVF from our knowledgeable

 and experienced Atlanta Center for Reproductive Medicine doctors.

-Egg retrieval takes just a few minutes, usually five to ten, depending on how many follicles are present.
+Egg retrieval typically takes under 30 minutes, depending on how many follicles

 Is the egg retrieval painful?